Abner261/README_File_For_AirBnB_clone_V3/README.md

 - If the HTTP body request is not valid JSON, raise a 400 error with the message Not a JSON

-- If the dictionary doesn’t contain the key user_id, raise a 400 error with the message Missing user_id
+- If the dictionary doesn’t contain the key `user_id`, raise a 400 error with the message Missing `user_id`

 - If the `user_id` is not linked to any User object, raise a 404 error